-The mood swings are constant, as well as acute episodes of emotional and mental sensitivity that have led me to believe that I am losing my mind.
-Sometimes it is an absolute absence of energy.
-As if your body decided to stop working, but from the perspective of altered states.
+The mood swings are constant and acute episodes of mental sensitivity have led me to believe that I am losing my mind.
+Sometimes it is an absolute absence of energy —As if your body decided to stop working.
+Other times, everything vibrates like sticks glowing in the dark.

-This week I have seen strings like invisible connections.
-Those that come from love and trauma as everyday metaphors: Hanging your clothes and listen to the breeze between the fabric and the ropes.
+This week, I have seen strings, invisible connections, as everyday metaphors: Hanging your clothes and listen to the breeze between the fabric and the ropes.
 Imagining the buzzing vibration of the train lines as it passes.
-Visualising your nervous system sending information from one point to another as a glowing ray.
-Glimpsing your bloodstream carrying your condensed life.
+Visualising my nervous system sending information from one point to another, glimpsing my bloodstream carrying life.

 It feels like sharp ideas coming from electric towers.
-You tune in with too much information at the same time.
-You vibrate in unison.
-You resonate.
+You tune in with too much information at the same time, vibrating in unison.
+Resonating.

 The strings led me to investigate the work of Ellen Fullman, a minimalist composer born in Memphis, USA.
 She is known for building the Long String Instrument, a 21-meter long string structure as an item to define “the reality of space”.
 The tone that comes from the instrument is so low that it is similar to the one in upper electricity cables for trains.
 Depending on the voltage and duration, sounds can generate short reverbs or long echoes producing frequencies that act like renegade ghosts of vibrant light and wandering reflections.